-Blogger though is going to be my baby, where my heart is at.
-I set up a great bookstore there through Amazon, where if anyone wants to buy a book I'll get a percentage, like here.
+Blogger is going to be my baby and where my heart is at.
+I set up a great bookstore there through Amazon where if anyone wants to buy a book I'll get a percentage (like here).
 This means they get a great Christian book full of knowledge and I get paid some to keep going.
-Also I have great YouTube videos and links to sites that need to be exposure.
+Also, I have YouTube videos and links to sites that need exposure.
 There are also links to my other sites there like Hubpages.

 The design and format at Blogger are top-notch quality as well.
 My blog is serene and peaceful, but watch out cause the articles pack a punch!

 The only complaint I have is it's hard to find other blogs at blogger.
 I haven't figured out the community aspect very well yet.
-Doesn't seem too easy to figure this part of it.
+It doesn't seem easy to figure this part out.
 Nevertheless, I've been getting traffic.

-In the beginning there is these ad bot sites such as vampirestats, these aren't real views, but you'll think they are.
-I had hundreds of views the first day only to find out these are just spam bots!
+In the beginning, there are these ad bot sites such as vampirestats, these aren't real views, but you'll think they are.
+I had hundreds of views the first day only to find out these are just spambots!
 They try to get the blogger to check the traffic stats to then click on their sites.

 The best part about having a blog at Blogger is the freedom I have to write what I want.
 I will rise or fall depending on my own content.
 This is appealing to me as someone who likes individual sports like boxing and golf.
 And soon enough I will be able to apply for Google Adsense and be approved.
-Then there is the possibility to make some money of the blog, plus the other couple sources I have for Adsense.
+Then there is the possibility to make some money from the blog, plus the other couple sources I have for Adsense.
 Maybe I'll make $100/month.
-That's my goal for now.
-I can set it low because I am writing for Textbroker and soon for other like them.
+That's my goal for now; I can set it low because I am also writing for Textbroker and other copywriting broker sites.

-Life is good, and the internet is great for the writers these days.
-I mean, before, writers would have the hardest time getting exposure, usually dying before anyone cared about their scriblings.
+Life is good, and the internet is great for writers these days.
+I mean, before writers would have the hardest time getting exposure, usually dying before anyone cared about their scribblings.
 Praise God for all the people out there who read and write as well.
 May you be blessed in your efforts whether on a blog or not.